plone/plone.app.event/docs/architectural-overview.rst

 Both subpackages are only loaded, if the neccassary features are installed.

 plone.app.event does not depend on CMFCalendar and the portal_calendar tool any more.
-Plone core's only consumer of this package was the calendar portlet anyways, which was completly rewritten.
+Plone core's only consumer of this package was the calendar portlet anyways, which was completely rewritten.

 base.py provides some basic event related functionality.
 Many of them need a context in order to get the correct timezone.